-The most expensive home sold for $1.4M in North Shore at Lake Hart and was on the market 59 days.
+The most expensive home sold for $1.99M in Lake Nona and was on the market 660 days.

-The month to month changes show a decrease in the average sales price of less than 1% and an increase in the median sales price of 1%.
-There was an increase in the sales volume of 3% with a 1% decrease in the sales to list price ratio.
+The month to month changes show an increase in the average sales price of 8% and an increase in the median sales price of 4%.
+There was an increase in the sales volume of 48% with a 1% increase in the sales to list price ratio.

 Condos, Townhomes & Villas

-The most expensive condo sold for $580K in Vizcaya and was on the market 103 days.
+The most expensive condo sold for $535,000 in Lake Nona and was on the market 425 days.

-The least expensive sold for $8000 in Magnolia Court Condo and was on the market for 61 days.
+The least expensive sold for $7000 in Tymber Skan on the Lake Condo and was on the market for 109 days.

-The month to month changes show a decrease in the average sales price of 1% and a decrease in the median sales price of 7%.
-There was a decrease in sales volume of 7% with a 1% decrease in the sales to list price ratio.
+The month to month changes show an increase in the average sales price of less than 1% and a decrease in the median sales price of 6%.
+There was an increase in sales volume of 40% with a 1% increase in the sales to list price ratio.

 For information on Orlando real estate and Orlando homes for sale in addition to Orlando relocation contact Marc Grossman, your Orlando Realtor @ 407-463-1034.
 Additional information is available for Seminole County real estate, Orange County real estate, West Volusia County and South Lake County.

 To learn more about Marc and the services he has to offer, visit his website.

 Marc donates 10% of his net proceeds to Hospice of the Comforter.